eftekhar-hossain/Eftekhar/README.md

-# Eftekhar-Projects
-This page contains some of my machine learning projects in NLP application.

 ## [Project 1: Polarity Detection of Bengali Book Reviews Using Machine Learning](https://github.com/eftekhar13/Bengali-Book-Reviews)
 - Created a tool that can detect the sentiment polarity (either **positive or negative**) of Book reviews written in Bengali Text.